 St. Ann Parish has opened its churches for daily and Sunday mass attendance.
-We are operating on a modified summer schedule (no noon Mass on Sunday).

 There is information on this page that will assist you in attending mass in person, should you choose to.